 Eligibility for parking permits

 Students must have 59 or more units on record at Westmont to be eligible for a Regular permit for the Fall semester, and 72 or more units to be elgible for a Regular permit for the Spring semester.

-Returning and new students (transfers, consortium visitors) who do not have 59 or more units on record, but have attended college for the requisite number of semesters, may contact Housing for assitance with eligibility.
+Returning and new students (transfers, consortium visitors) who do not have these requisite units on record, but have attended college for the requisite number of semesters, may contact Housing for assitance with eligibility.
 Juniors and seniors are prohibited from using their eligibility to obtain permits for sophomores or first-years.

-Students must have 26 or more units on record to be eligible for the Soph permit.
+Students must have 26 or more units on record to be eligible for the Restricted permit.
 Transfer students should contact Housing in June to request assistance with eligibility, since they may not have the requisite number of units on record to be eligible during the online process.
 All requests for Restricted permits are waitlisted.
 It may worthwhile to be on the waitlist if such permits are granted later in the semester, if at all.
 Sophomores are prohibited from having juniors or seniors obtain permits on their behalf.

 Any upper class student (i.e. sophomore, junior or senior) may request a temporary permit from the Housing Office, but medically-related requests are not handled by the Housing Office.
 A student with a medical need should contact the Campus Health Center to meet with the doctor.
-The Campus Health Center has transportation options available, and can issue temporary parking permits for students with their own vehicles.
+The Campus Health Center may have some transportation options available, and can issue temporary parking permits for students with their own vehicles.
 A student with a disability may contact the Disability Services.
 For long-term medical needs, the campus doctor and the Director of Disability Services may authorize issuance of a full-semester permit from the Housing Office.